Refinitiv/Real-Time-SDK/Java/Eta/README.md

 This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls ETA dependent libraries from that location.

-# Building the Transport API

-This section assumes that the reader has obtained the source from this repository.
-It will contain all of the required source to build the Transport API.
-It also includes source code for all example applications, performance measurement applications, and training suite applications to help users understand how to develop to this API.

-#### Build the Transport API

-**Using Gradle**:

-Gradle can be downloaded from https://gradle.org

-Navigate to `Elektron-SDK/Java` and issue the appropriate Gradle command as follows:

-	Windows: gradlew.bat jar
-	Linux: ./gradlew jar

-	This command builds the jar files.

-#### Running examples

-To run an example, issue the appropriate command as follows:

-	Windows: gradlew.bat runExampleName [-PcommandLineArgs="arguments"]
-	Linux: ./gradlew runExampleName [-PcommandLineArgs="arguments"]
-	(where runExampleName is the name of the example to run and arguments are the example arguments)

-Issue the following command to get a list of all example names.

-	Windows: gradlew.bat tasks --all
-	Linux: ./gradlew tasks --all

-ETA example, the following command runs the VAConsumer example.

-	Windows: gradlew.bat runVaConsumer -PcommandLineArgs="-c localhost:14002 DIRECT_FEED mp:TRI"
-	Linux: ./gradlew runVaConsumer -PcommandLineArgs="-c localhost:14002 DIRECT_FEED mp:TRI"

 ####Supported Platforms
 ETA Java can be used with a J2SE7 or J2SE8 compilant JVM.
 These can be downloaded from http://www.oracle.com